There are two work placements in the programme. They take place in Semester 1 (September – January) in Years 2 and 3.

 Our students have completed successful placements in areas such as: housing/homelessness; mental health; immigration/refugees/asylum seekers; community organisations; sport/fitness; children and young people; education; substance misuse/recovery; arts/creative expression; older people.

 Each placement is 100 hours, which is around 15 days.
 Students usually do one or two days per week and attend University on the days they are not on placement.
 The exact days and hours worked per day are agreed between each student and the placement organisation, so your individual needs and availability are taken into account.

 Placements draw upon and support the rest of the programme, so that you can apply your knowledge in real-world settings and learn alongside experts in the field.
 You'll gain valuable experience and have the chance to try out an area of work you may be interested in, helping prepare you for your graduate career.

 Whichever area you choose to work in, graduate employers want people who have academic qualifications – but they are not enough on their own.
 They need employees with skills in communication, problem solving, teamwork, personal effectiveness and adaptability.
 You can learn about these things in class, but you can only learn to use them in real world situations – and that means going out on placement.
 To succeed in the graduate job market you also need to demonstrate that you have relevant experience.

 Learning and assessment

-Teaching methods include formal lectures, seminars, group work and tutorials, supported by Blackboard which is a virtual learning environment.
+Teaching methods include formal lectures, seminars, group work and tutorials, supported by our virtual learning environment Canvas.
 This is used to access additional learning resources and will let you participate in online group discussions and activities.